 POLICY LL3: BRIDGE MEADOW AND CANAL QUARTER

 The Neighbourhood Plan identifies Bridge Meadow/Canal Quarter, as shown on the Policies Map, for the purpose of managing proposals for retail, leisure, commercial, housing and other forms of development.
+Development and redevelopment proposals should demonstrate how they have responded to the principles set out in the Leighton Linslade Wider Town Centre Spatial Framework (Appendix A) as they relate to Bridge Meadow/Canal Quarter (Cluster Three).

 - Due to flood risk, the south-east area of the land south of Leighton Road must be preserved as green infrastructure, complementing the enhancement of the River Ouzel.
 All other development on the site should be responsive to flood risk and allow for the areas potential to flood.
 This must include appropriate mitigation measures for development and to prevent pollution of the river as well opportunities to reduce the existing surface flood risk on site, to store flood water and help reduce flood risk elsewhere.